Kylelhokie/Antenna-Detection-DE-Final-Project/README.md

     Continue, which basically just makes it so that there has to be at least six rows in order to move on.
 I then filter valid power levels between -120 and 0 for realistic values and to filter out noise. if -120 < power < 0: power_values.append(power)

 Antenna dipole length measurement for 144.5000 = 3.3 feet (1 meter).
+Length of the antenna has to match the length of the wavelength